-The 5805A has many innovative features including the ability to drive another master in a bridge configuration.
-Other features include front panel LED status indicators, audio test point, stepped attenuator, and an I/O port that allows remote monitoring of the amplifier's operational status.
+The 5807A has many innovative features including the ability to drive a companion slave amplifier in parallel or another master in a bridge configuration.
+The bridge and parallel configurations allow the amplifiers to be combined to drive a wide variety of impedance loads at various power levels.
+Other innovative features include front panel LED status indicators, audio test point, stepped attenuator, and an I/O port that allows remote monitoring of the amplifier's operational status.

-The 5805A exhibits excellent frequency response, slew rate, low noise, and low distortion - all typical of a state-of-the-art design.
-A major design goal for the 5805A was reliability.
+The 5807A exhibits excellent frequency response, slew rate, low noise, and low distortion; all typical of a state-of-the-art design.
+A major design goal for the 5807A was reliability.
 Special attention was given to the design of the safe operating area protection (SOA) circuitry.
 This circuitry protects the amplifier from problems caused by extreme variations in load impedance.
-The 5805A can operate into loads from a dead short to no load at all.
+The 5807A can operate into loads from a dead short to no load at all.
 Reliability is further enhanced by thermal overload protection.
 This is provided by a two speed, thermostatically controlled, forced-air cooling system.
-As a final precaution, in the unlikely event that a 5805A should fail, a DC crowbar protection circuit prevents the loudspeaker from being damaged.
+As a final precaution, in the unlikely event that a 5807A should fail, a DC crowbar protection circuit prevents the loudspeaker from being damaged.

-Another strength of the 5805A is its on-board AC power supply.
+Another strength of the 5807A is its on-board AC power supply.
 Unlike other modular amplifier systems that share one large common DC supply, all 5000 modules have their own independent power supply.
 This provides redundancy and prevents failure of the entire system should one supply fail.